'Coup has started,' whistleblower's attorney said in 2017 posts calling for impeachment

 Amid a slew of impeachment-related posts, Zaid assured his Twitter followers that "as one falls, two more will take their place," apparently referring to Trump administration employees who defy the White House.

 The tweets, which came shortly after President Trump fired then-acting Attorney General Sally Yates for failing to defend federal laws in court, are likely to fuel Republican concerns that the anonymous whistleblower's complaint is tainted with partisanship.
+Trump's call with Ukraine's leader, which is the subject of the complaint, occurred in July 2019.

 “The whistleblower’s lawyer gave away the game," the Trump campaign's communications director, Tim Murtaugh. told Fox News.
 "It was always the Democrats’ plan to stage a coup and impeach President Trump and all they ever needed was the right scheme.
 They whiffed on Mueller so now they’ve settled on the perfectly fine Ukraine phone call.
 This proves this was orchestrated from the beginning.”